Introduction

 Pros of the Policy

-2. It will increase the amount of oxygen in our surroundings thus making our lives more healthy and safe.
+- It will increase the amount of oxygen in our surroundings, thus making our lives more healthy and safe.

-4. It will provide habitat to many aminals and other species.
+- It will provide a habitat to many animals and other species.

 Cons of the Policy

-1. Plantation of many trees requires the use of chemicals which will ultimately pollute nearby lakes and ponds.
+- Plantation of many trees requires the use of chemicals, which will ultimately pollute nearby lakes and ponds.

-2. It will contaminate the soil due to the use of herbicides and pesticides which are harmful for many species of animals.
+- It will contaminate the soil due to the use of herbicides and pesticides, which are harmful to many species of animals.

 Conclusions

 The climate of our earth is changing day by day.
 There is no doubt about that.
-The situation is getting worse as we the custodian of this earth are damaging it by ourselves.
-Excessive use of different chemicals that emit GHGs is causing air pollution which is causing damage to the ozone layer as well as increasing the number of greenhouse gases which are dangerous not only for human health as well as for plants and animals.
-Tree plantation is a way through which we can overcome this situation.
-As we plant a maximum number of trees we can save our earth from climate change.
-As more trees will soak more carbon dioxide and will produce more oxygen which will ultimately save the environment.
+The situation is getting worse as we, the custodians of this earth, are damaging it by ourselves.
+Excessive use of different chemicals that emit GHGs is causing air pollution, which is causing damage to the ozone layer as well as increasing the number of greenhouse gases, which are dangerous not only for human health but also for plants and animals.
+Tree planting is a way to overcome this situation.
+As we plant a maximum number of trees, we can save our earth from climate change.
+As more trees soak up more carbon dioxide, they produce more oxygen, which ultimately saves the environment.

 References